kevinsawicki/signcode/README.md

 ## Cert helpers commands

-These commands are helpful to when working with certificates.
+These commands are helpful when working with certificates.

 ### Create cert and key with no password